Is it possible to overcome driving anxiety? if you are asking yourself this, the answer is yes!

 4. Find a Driving Instructor You’re Comfortable With

-A terrible experience with your first instructor can cause you to associate driving session with various kinds of fears.
+A terrible experience with your first instructor can cause you to associate driving sessions with various kinds of fears.
 This can make you avoid driving altogether.
 Finding an instructor you’re comfortable with can make a difference in boosting your confidence.
 Chances are, they’ve helped students in similar situations before.

 5. Learn Relaxation Techniques